Datwendo/Orchard-ClientConnector/README.md

 Concerning Data Storage Branch:

 This version fully supports the Data Storage option for Orchard, it works in conjonction with Connector Feeder and Connector Listener.
 Find extended documentation in these modules.
-This branch should be merged in Master as soon as the Orchard pull problem is solved
+This branch should be merged in Master as soon as the Orchard pull problem is solved This branch has a dependency on the module 'Datwendo.ContentHelpers' you can download in the Utilities repo here.

  License: New BSD License